Last updated on 2026-05-22

 - Project Coordinator: Assist in the planning and execution of projects, coordinating between teams and stakeholders.

-- Project Leader: Lead project teams, providing direction and support to ensure project goals are achieved.
+- Project Leader: Lead project teams, providing direction and support to achieve project goals.

-- Process Development Analyst: Analyze and improve business processes to enhance efficiency and effectiveness.
+- Process Development Analyst: Analyze and improve project processes to enhance efficiency and effectiveness.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.